anvornial/voratools/README.md

 # voratools - a script collection
 Collection of script used by me on daily basis and mainly written in bash.
 Feel free to use it as you wish with your own risk.
-All Licensed with WTFPL unless noted otherwise in every individual file.
+All Licensed with WTFPL, unless noted otherwise in every individual file.

 ## Several script and its function  :